-Things to do in hampi
+Top things to do in Hampi

-I have traveled across the globe and I can confidently say I have never seen such a place before.
+Hampi 2 day itinerary provided in this blog post is a good start to build your hampi 2 day plan.
+If you are still wondering what to see in Hampi, I can tell you that I have traveled across the globe and I can confidently say I have never seen such a place before.
 You will come here trying to explore the remains of the lost civilization but instead you will lose yourself in the mystery called Hampi.

 The moment you arrive in Hampi it feels that you have stepped into another world, a world of fantasy straight from pages of Ice and Fire or Lord of the Rings.

+Virupaksha Temple is one of the best preserved historical places in hampi.
 Surprisingly well preserved and still in use today, Virupaksha Temple stands majestically tall, as it has done for centuries, at one end of the Hampi bazaar.
 The temple, located on the banks of a small tributary of river Tungbhadra, is dedicated to Lord Virupaksha, an avatar of Lord Shiva.

 The temple is believed to be constructed somewhere in the 7th century much before the risde of Vijayanagara empire.
 But the temple grew in prominence only during the rule of Vijayanagara empire.
 The famous king Krishnadevaraya is said to be an ardent devotee of Lord Virupaksha.
 Fortunately, the temple miraculously escaped the wrath of mogul onslaught in the 16th century.
 Virupaksha is quite a big temple with a large courtyard, inner sanctum and a group smaller temples.
 Inside the temple it’s hard to miss the giant statue of nandi, the vahana of Lord Shiva, located somewhat in the center of the courtyard.
 The temple is still functioning and if you are interested you can do a darshan inside, and partake in the pooja activities.